 Although the User Identity Wizard works for almost all cases, sometimes the user needs to manually configure a testcase for web form authorization.
 The first step is to examine the recorded testcase and find the fields where the authentication form is submitted.
 For complex applications, it helps to determine the field names ahead-of-time, possibly from the application developers.

-Select the Fields View and find the fields containing the username and password:
+You can then use the Fields View to configure the username and password fields.